 Class is a metadata token indicating the desired class.
 If the class of the object on the top of the stack implements class (if class is an interface) or is a derived class of class (if class is a regular class) then it is cast to type class and the result is pushed on the stack, exactly as though Castclass had been called.
 Otherwise, a null reference is pushed on the stack.
 If the object reference itself is a null reference, then isinst likewise returns a null reference.

 TypeLoadException is thrown if class cannot be found.
-This is typically detected when MSIL instructions are converted to native code, not at run time.
+This is typically detected when the Microsoft Intermediate Language (MSIL) instructions are converted to native code rather than at runtime.

-The following Emit method overload can use the isinst opcode:
+The following Emit constructor overload can use the isinst opcode: